torenware/vite-go/README.md

 ```

-The essential piece here is the vue plugin and the `build.manifest` line, since `vite-go` needs the manifest file to be present in order to work correctly.
+The essential piece here is the vue plugin (or whatever plugin you need instead for React, Preact or Svelte) and the `build.manifest` line, since `vite-go` needs the manifest file to be present in order to work correctly.

-Here's some pseudo sample code that uses the go 1.16+ embedding feature for the production build, and a regular disk directory (`frontend` in our case) as a development directory:
+Here's some sample pseudo code that uses the go 1.16+ embedding feature for the production build, and a regular disk directory (`frontend` in our case) as a development directory:

 ```golang